Evaluating individualized treatment effect predictions: a model-based perspective on discrimination and calibration assessment: Performance evaluation details

 \subsection{External validation}

 \textit{Discrimination} External validation was performed in both V1 (DGM-1) and V2 (DGM-2).
-ITE predictions can be evaluated directly using cben-$\hat{\delta}$.
-For cben-$\hat{y}^0$, which matches based on predicted control outcome risk $\hat{g}_0(\cdot)$, a key question is whether $\hat{g}_0(\cdot)$ may best be based on the ITE model \textit{or} on a \textit{new} model fitted in the control arm of the external data.
-In practice, the accuracy of $\hat{g}_0(\cdot)$ based on the ITE model can be assessed in the control arm of the external data.
-If not satisfactory, a new model for $\hat{g}_0(\cdot)$ can be derived in the external data for use with the cben-$\hat{y}^0$.
-The latter option was taken for the simulation study based on a refitting of the relevant parts of model \eqref{eq:ITEmodel} in the control arm (\textit{i.e.}, omitting parameters relating to $a$ which equal 0 for controls) of the external data.
+ITE predictions can be evaluated directly using cben-$\hat{\delta}$ and cben$_opte$.
+For cben-$\hat{y}^0$, external estimates of control outcome risk $\hat{g}_0(\cdot)$ are required for matching purposes, and were obtained by refitting of the relevant parts of model \eqref{eq:ITEmodel} in the control arm (\textit{i.e.}, omitting parameters relating to $a$ which equal 0 for controls) in the external data.
 Note that fitting a new model will in general remove bias, but may have a high cost in terms of variance if the external data set is small.
 For the model-based c-for-benefit (mbcb), the accuracy of $\hat{P}_{\textnormal{benefit}, k, l}$, and hence the underlying $\hat{g}_0(\cdot)$ and $\hat{g}_1(\cdot)$, is paramount.
-In the mbcb, $\hat{P}_{\textnormal{benefit}, k, l}$ is the sole carrier of information from the external data and acts as the reference for ITE predictions under evaluation.
-In line with the procedure for the cben-$\hat{y}^0$, performance with respect $\hat{g}_0(\cdot)$ and $\hat{g}_1(\cdot)$ can be examined in the external data (control arm and treated arm respectively) and may indicate the need for a new model.
-Again, the latter option was chosen for the simulation study.
-Note that D, V1 and V2 were always of equal size, such that there was the benefit of possibly reducing bias while avoiding the possible harm of increased variance.
-Finally, note that while cben-$\hat{\delta}$, cben-$\hat{y}^0$, and the mbcb focus on $\hat{\delta}(\bm{x}_{i})$, inadequate prediction performance with respect to $\hat{g}_0(\cdot)$ and/or $\hat{g}_1(\cdot)$ is an ominous sign for ITE model performance.
-Nonetheless, the attention with respect to accurate potential outcome prediction in the external data is required even if only to reliably show bad performance with respect to $\hat{\delta}(\bm{x}_{i})$.
+In general, these estimates should be based on data independent from the ITE model under evaluation.
+Thereto, model \eqref{eq:ITEmodel} was refitted in the external data to obtain the required independent estimates $\hat{P}_{\textnormal{benefit}, k, l}$.

-\textit{Calibration} Direct calibration assessment in external data exactly followed the lines of apparent calibration assessment with all predictions (both $\hat{\delta}_{lp}(\bm{x}_j)$ and $\hat{g}_{lp,0}(\bm{x}_j)$) based on the ITE model as derived in D and applied in V1 and V2.
-Adjusted estimates were obtained based on local predictions $\hat{g}_{lp,0}(\bm{x}_j)$ based on a refitting of the relevant parts of model \eqref{eq:ITEmodel} in the control arm (\textit{i.e.}, omitting parameters relating to $a$ which equal 0 for controls) of the external data.
+\textit{Calibration} Direct calibration assessment in external data exactly followed the lines of apparent calibration assessment with all predictions (both $\hat{\delta}_{lp}(\bm{x}_j)$ and $\hat{g}_{lp,0}(\bm{x}_j)$ and $\hat{g}_{lp,1}(\bm{x}_i)$) based on the ITE model as derived in the development data and applied in V1 and V2.
+For external validation, the required independent estimates $\hat{g}_{lp,0}(\bm{x}_j)$ and $\hat{g}_{lp,1}(\bm{x}_i)$ were obtained from the validation samples based on a refit of model \eqref{eq:ITEmodel}.